jewettaij/visfd/doc/doc_filter_mrc.md

 This will make subsequent steps in the calculation **(such as tensor voting)** faster.
-Users can choose this threshold by running **filter_mrc** using only the "-surface" filter argument, and then visualizing the resulting file.
+Users can choose this threshold by running **filter_mrc** using only the "-membrane" filter argument, and then visualizing the resulting file.
 *(In IMOD, you can click on the image and select the "Edit"->"Point"->"Value" menu option to see the saliency of voxels of interest.)*